On Bayesian Mechanics: A Physics of and by Beliefs

 is suggested as an action for Bayesian mechanics.
 Here, $x(t)$ is a path of system states at a set of times parameterised by $t$.
 The path of least action is the expected flow of the system, $f(x_t)$.

 A crucial aspect of this formulation is that we can recover Bayesian inference from the minimisation of surprisal.
 Suppose we apply the surprisal to paths of particular states, i.e., $\pi(t) = (a(t), s(t), \mu(t))$.
-The mechanics of $\pi(t)$, in terms of the beliefs that $\pi(t)$ holds, is where the Bayesian mechanical story starts.
-As we just said, the presence of this particular partition implies the existence of a recognition density
+The mechanics of $\pi(t)$, in terms of the mechanics of the beliefs that $\pi(t)$ holds, is where the Bayesian mechanical story starts.
+As we just said, the presence of this particular partition implies the existence of a variational density

 at a given time\textemdash in other words, a belief about external states parameterised by internal states.
 Heuristically, we can think of this as a probabilistic specification of how causes generate consequences.
 Indeed, we can now say